gegeakutami1000-ai/ITE1100/README.md

 1. Created the repository ITE1100.
 2. Added Arianna Seepersaud as a collaborator.
-3. Created a second branch called -------
+3. Created a second branch called python-file.
 4. Added a sample file.
 5. Commited the file with the message, "Added sample file for tutorial".
 6. Pushed the new branch and created a pull request, selecting the collaborator as the reviewer.